davidmatthew-ie/generative-art-filters/README.md

 Example output:
 ![abstract-expressionism-filter](img/abstract-expressionism-filter.jpg)

-I was happier with the aesthetic effect produced by this third filter more so than with any of the others.
+I was happier with the aesthetic effect produced by this third filter than those produced by the other two, as the results felt more refined while retaining something of the spontaneity associated with the movement.